0nix/ggj21/twine/scriptstuff.md

 Hassel wakes up at 0630 hours, followed by Lietzka shortly thereafter.

-You observe subjects Lietzka and Hassel exchange pleasentries over breakfast prepared by Lietzka.
-From the objects obserbed to be taken from the refrigerator, it is an egg-based breakfast.
+You observe subjects Lietzka and Hassel exchange pleasantries over breakfast prepared by Lietzka.
+From the objects observed to be taken from the refrigerator, it is an egg-based breakfast.
 More to follow.
 Casual conversation follows, over the morning radio broadcast.

 At around 0730, you observe a phone call is made to Hassel's residence.
 Previous surveillance indicates the call is from The People's Electronics Fabricant, approximately 700 meters away from the Hassel surveillance site, Hassel's workplace.
 On the other line is Hassel's boss, citizen Gerhart Kleiner, Head of Day-Shift Production.
 The conversation is as follows: